Villain Has a Point

 So, let me get this straight: First you guys get Kokonoe to capture me and put me on ice, and now you're releasing me so I can kill her?
 That's the joke of the century right there.
 You're a bunch of selfish assholes by any standard."

-- In Mass Effect, Cerberus is portrayed as evil for trying to make humanity strong without the Citadel Council, with their primary argument as 'When the going gets tough, the aliens will abandon us".
+> - In Mass Effect, Cerberus is portrayed as evil for trying to make humanity strong without the Citadel Council, with their primary argument as 'When the going gets tough, the aliens will abandon us".
 Guess what happens at the beginning of Mass Effect 3?

-- In Shin Megami Tensei IV, no one can say Tayama isn't an arrogant, amoral asshole, or that the Red Pills his Ashura-kai create aren't unspeakably vile, considering the production method , but unfortunately he's not bluffing when he stresses the importance of both for Tokyo.
+> - In Shin Megami Tensei IV, no one can say Tayama isn't an arrogant, amoral asshole, or that the Red Pills his Ashura-kai create aren't unspeakably vile, considering the production method , but unfortunately he's not bluffing when he stresses the importance of both for Tokyo.
 After the events of the Alternate Timeline arc are over, the prentice Samurai return to a Tokyo that's now worse than the two Death Worlds they've just visited, due to the fall of the Ashura-kai and the collapse of the Red Pills' production lines.

-- In Half-Life 2, Dr. Breen is The Quisling who sold out humanity to the Combine so he could be in charge.
+> - In Half-Life 2, Dr. Breen is The Quisling who sold out humanity to the Combine so he could be in charge.
 He's also completely right that surrender was preferable to annihilation, and that if he doesn't convince the Combine that humanity are useful in some way they'll just kill them all anyway.
-In the midst of his desperate ramblings at the protagonist to dissuade him from accomplishing his mission during the endgame, inexplicably delivers this line:
+In the midst of his desperate ramblings at the protagonist to dissuade him from accomplishing his mission during the endgame, he delivers this line:

-"Tell me Doctor Freeman if you can, you have destroyed so much... what is it exactly that you have created?
+> "Tell me Doctor Freeman if you can, you have destroyed so much... what is it exactly that you have created?
 Can you even name one thing??
 I thought not.